Dealing with lawyers

 Taxation of costs

 If the Court orders one party to pay the other party's costs in court proceedings the Court may make the order for a specific amount or it may make an order that the amount of the costs is 'as agreed or to be taxed'.
 If the parties cannot agree on the amount to be paid under the costs order the party with the order for costs can apply to the Court for the costs to be taxed.
 The solicitor for that party will prepare a bill in taxable form and file it with the Court.
-The taxing officer, usually the Master of the Court, will conduct a hearing and go through each item on the bill to decide if it should be allowed, disallowed or allowed at a reduced amount.
+The officer whose job it is to tax costs, known as the Taxing Master of the Court, will conduct a hearing and go through each item on the bill to decide if it should be allowed, disallowed or allowed at a reduced amount.
 At the end of the taxation hearing the taxing officer will add up the allowed amounts and the total is the amount the other party has to pay under the costs order.

 Problems with lawyers

 Legal problems sometimes take a long time to resolve.
 Delays are not always a solicitor's fault.
 They may be caused by other parties, by hold-ups in gaining access to documents or by backlogs in court cases.
-At other times the necessary interlocutory (intermediate or preparatory) steps may take longer than a client feels is reasonable.
+At other times the necessary steps may take longer than a client feels is reasonable.
 A client should discuss the reason for delays with their solicitor.
+A person who believes a lawyer has caused unnecessary deay can make a complaint to the Law Society.

 A solicitor has a duty to keep their client informed of progress on their case and to report at reasonably regular intervals or when a significant development occurs.
-Though clients should not be afraid to ask their solicitor questions, solicitors can charge for all telephone calls and correspondence with a client.
-One practical approach a client can take to ensure maximum information for minimum cost is to list in a letter to their solicitor specific questions to which answers are required.
-The frequency and method of reporting to the client should be agreed at the beginning of the retainer according to what the client expects and is prepared to pay for.
+Clients should not be afraid to ask their solicitor questions but should also be aware that solicitors can charge for all telephone calls and correspondence with a client.
+One practical approach a client can take to ensure maximum information for minimum cost is to list in writing specific questions for their lawyer.
+It helps to avoid misunderstandings if the client and lawyer agree at the beginning of the matter when and how the client will be updated.

 Due to the nature of certain legal work, solicitors often hold money on trust for their clients.
 For example, a solicitor might hold the money a client has paid to purchase a house or a client may leave trust account funds with a solicitor to pay disbursements.
 Sometimes solicitors insist that money be paid in advance before they will act in particular matters.
-In all cases trust funds are kept in a trust account, which is a separate account maintained by a solicitor and subject to extensive control and regulation under the LPA.
+In all cases trust funds are kept in a trust account, which is a separate account maintained by a solicitor and subject to extensive control and regulation under the Legal Profession Act 2006 (NT), including requirements that the account and trust records be audited by an independent external auditor every year.

 A client who has difficulty obtaining money held by their solicitor on trust or who has difficulty obtaining a trust account statement about their money in the solicitor's trust account should immediately contact the Law Society.
-A client who loses money entrusted to a solicitor who has dealt with it improperly can claim for their lost money from the Fidelity Fund which is a fund administered by the Funds Management Committee.
-A client wishing to make a claim should set out their case in a letter addressed to the Chairman of the Funds Management Committee and send it care of the Law Society (see Contact points ).
+A client who loses money entrusted to a solicitor who has dealt with it improperly can claim for their lost money from the Fidelity Fund .
+A client wishing to make a claim should set out their case in a letter addressed to the Chairman of the Funds Management Committee (which manages the Fidelity Fund) and send it care of the Law Society (see Contact points ).

 Complaints